CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-assignments-with-git.md

 Once the project is prepared, you can run the project by entering the following:

 - ```npm run dev```
+- or, by using the Run button in VSCode

-This will activate the Vite module, which starts a local dev server and provides you with a 'LocalHost' web address, which you can type into Chrome and view the project.
-The dev server will re-transpile as you make changes to the TypeScript files, but if you wish to stop the server, just press Q+Enter in the terminal.
+This will activate the Vite module, which starts a local dev server and provides you with a 'LocalHost' web address, which you can paste into Chrome and view the project.
+The dev server will re-transpile as you make changes to the TypeScript files, but if you wish to stop the server, just press ```Q + Enter``` in the terminal.

 ## Activities